rohitash-eng/node-api-using-express-js-and-mysql-database/README.md

 git clone https://github.com/rohitash-eng/node-api-using-express-js-and-mysql-database.git
 cd node-api-using-express-js-and-mysql-database
 then run npm install
-then node server.js
-open postname or bruno and test the endspoints using postman or any other API testing tool EX- http://localhost:3000/signup
+then edit the database name and password in your `DataBaseConfig.js` file then node server.js open Postman or bruno and test the endpoints using postman or any other API testing tool EX- http://localhost:3000/signup use json like
+{
+  "firstName": "John",
+  "lastName": "Doe",
+  "dob": "1990-01-01",
+  "phone": "9876543210",
+  "email": "john.doe@example.com",
+  "password": "secure123"
+}
 ```